 Biodiesel Fuel Use Incentive for Schools

-The Wisconsin Department of Public Instruction (DPI) may provide financial aid to school districts that use biodiesel fuel to operate school buses to cover the incremental cost of purchasing biodiesel as compared to the cost of petroleum diesel fuel.
-If in any fiscal year, insufficient funds are available to provide school districts with the full amount of reimbursement for which a school district qualifies, DPI will prorate the available funds among the entitled school districts on a per pupil basis.
-For more information see the Wisconsin State Energy Office Wisconsin Funding website.
+The Wisconsin Department of Public Instruction (DPI) may provide school districts financial aid to cover the incremental cost of purchasing biodiesel to operate school buses, as compared to the cost of petroleum diesel fuel.
+If in any fiscal year insufficient funds are available to provide school districts with the full amount of reimbursement for which a school district qualifies, DPI will prorate the available funds among the entitled school districts on a per pupil basis.
+For more information, see the Wisconsin Public Service Commission’s Office of Energy Innovation Funding website.
 (Reference Wisconsin Statutes 121.575)

 Plug-In Electric Vehicle (PEV) Rebate - Alliant Energy

 Alliant Energy offers rebates of $500 for the purchase or lease of a new PEV, and rebates of $250 for the purchase or lease of a used PEV.
 The PEV must be purchased or leased between January 1, 2018, and December 31, 2018.
 For more information, including how to apply, see the Alliant Energy EV Buydown website.